jpdoherty90/Project_Week/README.md

   This was our first group project and first web app that took more than a day or two.
 It has been over 3 months since we completed this project.
 Since then I have been learning and will continue to learn about OOP, design patterns, and best practices, and I'm sure if I were to refactor this project in a few months there will be a lot of changes to be made.
-That is the nature of learning and getting better.
+That is in the nature of learning and getting better.

-#